JoAnn Arnold Obituary - Omaha, NE | Legacy Pro

 Survived by sons, Scott W. Greger (Marcy) and Christopher A. "Chris" Greger (Melina); six grandchildren; one great-grandchild; brothers, Erwin Havranek (Deb) and Erhard Havranek (Elisa); sister, Kathy Havranek (Mike).

-VISITATION observing CDC Guidelines begins Tuesday, October 6th at 9am at the West Center Chapel, followed by FUNERAL SERVICE at 10am.
+VISITATION observing CDC Guidelines begins Tuesday, October 6th, at 9am at St. Gerald Catholic Church, 9602 "Q" St. in Ralston, followed by MASS OF CHRISTIAN BURIAL at 10am.
 Interment, Evergreen Memorial Park.
 Memorials will be directed by the family.
-To view live broadcasts of the Funeral and Graveside Services, go to www.heafeyheafey.com
+To view live broadcasts of the Mass and Graveside Service, go to www.heafeyheafey.com

 and click the "View Live Service" button on the home page.